 Despite popular beliefs the largely popular cold-pressed really isn’t the best method of extraction.
-For the past decade we’ve probably seen countless of brands all across different industries (F&B, beauty, etc.) all singing praises to the goodness of cold-pressed.
-I was looking into different facial oils and have been contacting manufacturers all over Europe and UK to find out more about the truth in cold-press.
-I was surprised to find out that cold-pressed (in spite of the term, “cold”) is a process that happens at about 40 degrees Celsius.
-The company that specialises in C02 Supercritical Extraction, mentioned that their method of extraction is actually superior to cold-press as the process happens at 30 degrees Celsius.
-Therefore in layman terms, the oil’s nutrients derived from this process is as close to the original fruit as possible.
+For the past decade we’ve witness countless of brands all across different industries (F&B, beauty, etc.) all singing praises to the goodness of cold-pressed.
+I was looking into different facial oils and have been contacting companies in Europe to find out more about the truth in cold-press.
+I was surprised to find out that cold-pressed (in spite of the term, “cold”) is a process that happens at about 40°C. The company that specialises in C02 Supercritical Extraction, mentioned that their method of extraction is actually superior to cold-press as the process happens at 30°C. Therefore in layman terms, the oil’s nutrients derived from this process is as close to the original fruit as possible.
 Usually at a higher temperature a lot of the nutrients are being compromised.
 It’s also good to note that the smell of the oil is also quite rich and very close to the actual fruit itself.

-In spite of the term, “cold” is a process that happens at about 40 degrees Celsius… at a higher temperature a lot of the nutrients are being compromised.
+In spite of the term, “cold” is a process that happens at about 40 °C… at a higher temperature a lot of the nutrients are being compromised.

 Therefore, not only are C02 oils packed with nutrients but due to the nature of the oil it has a shelf-life of up to 2 years without any preservatives* (note: each oil has different shelf-life).
 The following is a quick snapshot of what was provided by the company:

 “Supercritical fluid extraction eliminates the disadvantages of conventional solvent extraction which leads to degradation of heat sensitive compounds and leaves traces of toxic solvents in the solute.